shajra/shajra-provisioning/doc/nix.md

       The command-line interface for Cabal and Hackage

     …

+If you don't get the results above, see the [section on understanding derivations](#nix-drv) for an explanation of the likely problem and a workaround.

 Note that because for extremely large Nix expressions, searching can be slow, `nix search` by defaults uses an indexed cache.
 This cache can be explicitly updated.
 However, because small local projects rarely have that many package derivations, the `--no-cache` switch is used above to bypass the cache.
 This guarantees accurate results that are fast enough.
 Otherwise, you will only get hits for the last Nix expression cached, which may be surprising.